Whatsapp Icon

 Is lumpectomy always an option?

 Not always.
-The suitability of a lumpectomy depends on several factors, including the size and location of the tumor, previous treatments, and overall health.
+The suitability of a lumpectomy depends on several factors, including the size and location of the tumour, previous treatments, and overall health.
 Your medical team will evaluate your specific situation to determine if a lumpectomy is the most effective treatment option for you.

 Undergoing a lumpectomy can be a significant step in your cancer treatment journey.
 It is crucial to have open and honest discussions with your medical team to understand the procedure, its benefits, and potential impacts on your health and lifestyle.
 Armed with the right information, you can make informed decisions about your treatment options.